Raynos/continuable/spec.md

     error and a value
 4. "continuable" is a function which takes a callback as an argument
-5. "resolution" of a continuable is either a value or an error, never both.
+5. the "resolution" of a continuable is either a value or an error, never both.

 ## Requirements